rare earth processing overview

 - The metallurgical techniques for processing monazite are well established, allowing for reduced technical risk, shortened ramp-up times, and reliable, long term production of rare earths.

-Pele’s monazite processing strategy is to collaborate with monazite suppliers, technical experts in processing, and rare earth end users to produce separated, high-purity, individual rare earth oxides that have much greater value than mixed rare earth concentrates, and can be used in downstream value added processing and manufacturing.
+Pele’s monazite processing strategy is to collaborate with monazite suppliers, technical experts in processing, and rare earth end users to produce separated, high-purity, individual rare earth oxides that can be used in downstream value added processing and manufacturing.
 Pele will source monazite from countries that embrace sustainable mining practices and are allied trading partners with Canada.
 Historically, commercial processing of monazite has been achieved by several companies and has provided a primary source of rare earths.

-Pele continues to actively pursue a Rare Earth Processing Centre at Eco Ridge and has received monazite bearing mineral sands from current mining operations of a potential supplier for testing purposes.
+Pele continues to actively pursue a Rare Earth Processing Centre at Eco Ridge.
+The Company has received monazite bearing mineral sands from current mining operations of a potential supplier for testing purposes.
 Pele has identified and engaged multiple potential monazite suppliers regarding long term off-take arrangements, and initiated discussions with government entities regarding the various regulatory requirements for monazite transportation and facilities development and retained a logistics expert to assist in the arrangements for importation and transportation of monazite.

 Elliot Lake is the ideal location to host a rare earth processing center.
 It is Canada’s only proven historic rare earth mining and processing camp and has outstanding regional infrastructure including highways, railway, electricity, natural gas, airport, deep-water ports, and a qualified workforce.
 The region hosts vast undeveloped rare earth and uranium resources, such as those at Eco Ridge.
 The community supports Pele’s monazite processing strategy and has said so publicly.